 Child Sexual Exploitation (or CSE as it is sometimes referred to) is a term that explains what happens when abusers encourage children and young people under 18 into sexually exploitative situations, contexts and relationships.
 These often involve the young person being given things such as food, accommodation, drugs, affection, gifts or money in return for performing sexual activities.
 People can often be groomed for a period of time before physical or sexual abuse takes place.

 You might have heard about this happening to young girls in Rotherham.
 The reality is it can happen to anyone, anywhere - even in Torbay - and here, over half of the people doing the grooming and exploitation are under 18.
-According to the Child Exploitation and Online Protection Centre most child sexual exploitation offences take place online.
+According to the Child Exploitation and Online Protection Centre (CEOP) most child sexual exploitation offences take place online.
 Analysis by the centre reveals that 13 and 14 year olds represent the largest single victim group of online exploitation.

 If you are worried this is happening to you or someone you know, call 999 and speak to the police.